 Create changes in behaviors and attitudes that contribute to the reduction of urban runoff pollution and help promote community stewardship of local creeks and rivers, resulting in improvement in the health of local waterways.

 The City is committed to preserving and improving water quality in our natural resources represented by creeks, channels, and streams throughout the City.
 In compliance with the State mandated NPDES Permit, the city manages the following ongoing activities:

 - Compliance and reporting consistent with the Permit

 - Collaboration with the other permittees in the Sacramento Stormwater Quality Partnership (SSQP).
 For more info please visit the SSQP website at http://www.beriverfriendly.net.

-- Execution of multi year permits and agreements for stream maintenance with various State and Federal agencies enforcing environmental compliance.
+- Execution of multi-year permits and agreements for stream/channel maintenance with various State and Federal agencies that enforce environmental compliance.

 - NPDES inspections and construction compliance.